chunta/AppForShoreBirdTest/README.md

-# The app that is used to test shorebird release/patch
+# The app used to test shorebird release/patch

 Shorebird
 https://shorebird.dev/